KHS-Programming-Club/Programming-Lessons-Pages/csharp_lessons/lesson02_conditionals.md

 **Switch Expressions**

 This example would be cleaner if didn't have all of the `output =`s and `break`s.
 This can be done with a **switch expression** (not to be confused with the switch *statement*, which we learned above).
-Switch expressions are switch statements that will yield a piece of data, meaning that we can set a variable to the switch itself.
+Switch expressions are switch statements that will yield a piece of data, meaning that we can set a variable to the switch itself or put the switch in a method call.
 This is done by putting the value you want to test before the `switch` keyword with the parentheses removed, replacing the `:`s with `=>`s, removing the `break`s and instances of the word `case` and making sure to give a piece of data to the cases rather than a series of statements.
 If there's a `default` case, the word `default` needs to be replaced with an `_`.

 ```cs
 System.Console.Write("Say something: ");